Equity markets ease after four-week rally; Fed meeting eyed

 The dollar .DXY fell from a 2-1/2 month high and was off 0.3 percent to 96.837 against a basket of major currencies on lower U.S. bond yields and the U.S. new-home sales data.

-U.S. natural gas futures NGc1 briefly fell 10 percent to a fresh three-year low as the market focused on forecasts for continued warm weather at the start of the winter heating season.
+U.S. natural gas futures NGc1 briefly fell 10 percent to a fresh three-year low as the market focussed on forecasts for continued warm weather at the start of the winter heating season.

 Prices on 10-year Treasuries US10YT=RR were up 8/32 to yield 2.0564 percent, down from two-week highs.